Daddy came home and found a list hang on the wall. “Why I hate men!” was my title.

 You are what you decided yesterday and the day before.
 You are today, what you have been becoming, based on your decisions.

 I decided to walk alone, not lonely [I honestly reached a point of not needing a clique or to cling to anyone], alone, Christ was my all.

 My decision that day, set the course of my life.

 So Miss.
-The decision to be alone, is yours.
+The decision to be alone, as you wait for the Lord, is yours.

 Mr., the decision to not break a thousand hearts to fill up your soul is yours.